dladams/vdcoldbox/README.md

 The script here builds the dataset (if needed) and issues the *duneproc* command to process the single event.
-Due to limitations in the art event loop and the lack of a DUNE event DB, all events in all files for the run are scanned evne thought the TPC data are read and processed only for the specified event.
+Due to limitations in the art event loop and the lack of a DUNE event DB, all events in all files for the run are scanned even thought the TPC data are read and processed only for the specified event.

 Note the first argument in these commands is the base name of the fcl file in the local directory (e.g. vdproc.fcl).
 Use these as templates to cretae your own fcl files to run in the same way.